Dr. Gwendolyn Perry-Burney

 - Department of Social Work

 - M.S.W.
 Social Work

-"The best part of my job, overwhelmingly, is getting to know students and seeing them enhance their intellectual commitment to the social work profession, and, especially, seeing them ‘think outside the box.'"
+"The best part of my job, overwhelmingly, is getting to know the students and seeing them enhance their intellectual and social consciousness to the social work profession.
+But, most of all, seeing them “think outside the box.”